thorndeux/webpage_anette/README.md

 # webpage_anette
 Anette's Rosen web page

-Small static website for Anette's business, built on a Python/Flask backend and a simple JavaScript/Jquery frontend.
+**Website for a small business, built on a Python/Flask backend and a simple JavaScript/Jquery frontend.**

+Features:
+* Fully responsive
+* Bootstrap-based design, but heavily customized
+* ARIA friendly
-Degrades gracefully.
-ARIA friendly.
-No JavaScript dependency, except on mobile.
-English/German localization.
-Simple contact form with email submission.
+* Degrades gracefully - No JavaScript dependency, except on mobile
+* English/German localization
+* Contact form with email submission, utilising *flask-mail*
+* Cookie consent and privacy information - makes minimal use of cookies